swilson007/cxx-sized-int-literals/Readme.md

 The implementation has full support for binary, octal, decimal, and hexadecimal.
 Invalid literal values for their type will generate a compiler error via `static_assert()` and do not require use of the `constexpr` keyword to enforce that.
-Per the standard, all suffixes begin with an underscore.
+Per the standard, all suffixes begin with an underscore, but that's easy to change when living dangerously.

 Examples
 --------